iisys-sns/vad/README.md

   If no ports are available on the account anymore, nothing we can do about it, just ask the user to delete one port on another computer.
   It would be possible delete a port from a device not mapped to this computer, but it depends on the use case.
   For now we won't delete that port automatically.
-  Add a `--volotile` flag to this command to automatically delete this port on down or partial down.
+  Add a `--volatile` flag to this command to automatically delete this port on down or partial down.
   Ports mapping may not survive a up/down or partial up/down, because the exit can change!
   If the port mappings already exist this command is a no-op.
 * [ ] Change API from wwww to Mullvad API (makes it possible to update wg keys, so devices don't need to be deleted and recreated).